 San Antonio Child Support Lawyer

-How Child Support in Texas Is Determined
+How is Child Support Determined in Texas?

 Texas is a guidelines-oriented child support state.
 Generally, the courts use a formula to determine current and future child support obligations.
 This formula calculates the guideline child support amount as a percentage of an obligor’s net resources.

-To calculate net resources you take total income minus:
+To calculate net resources, you take total income minus:

 - Federal income tax

-- Union dues if any
+- Union dues, if any

 - Health insurance payments or cash medical support paid by the obligor